kevinolega/callcentertrainingtips/_posts/2019-05-08-become-smarter.md

 A student came to him and asked, “Socrates, how do I get wisdom?”
 Socrates walked him into a lake.

-When the water was waist high, Socrates suddenly grabbed the student’s head and held it under water.
+When the water was waist-high, Socrates suddenly grabbed the student’s head and held it underwater.

-At first the student thought it was a joke, but Socrates kept the student underwater.
+At first, the student thought it was a joke, but Socrates kept the student underwater.

-The student paniced and began fighting for his life.
+The student panicked and began fighting for his life.

 He was struggling to get up and his lungs began to hurt.

-Finally Socrates let the student go.
+Finally, Socrates let the student go.

 The student was coughing and gasping for air.